JWCook/vikunja-webdav-export/README.md

-# Vikunja-dump
+# Vikunja-Export

-This is a simple script to dump text from tasks in [Vikunja](https://vikunja.io) to Markdown files, including task titles, descriptions, and comments.
+This is a tool to export relevant text from tasks in [Vikunja](https://vikunja.io) to Markdown files synced to Nextcloud.

+This is very much tailored to my own use case, but it could be made more generic if there's interest.

 My use case for this is taking useful notes I've previously added to tasks, and exporting them to make them easily searchable using standard command line tools.